BlorangeXYZ/Chat-i-nette/README.md

 ## Roadmap  / Features 42 Peers Can Contribute To :

 - [ ] Persistent Chats: The chat interface allows users to save a limited number of conversations for future reference, reducing the need for repetitive inquiries and minimizing database costs.
-- [ ] Multilingual Chat : The Chatbot will answer in various languages according to their choices
+- [ ] Multilingual Chat : The Chatbot will answer in various languages according to User choices
 - [ ] Better UI / UX Experience
 - [ ] VS Code / Clion Extension